Meet Our Personal Trainers

-If you would like to schedule a Pilates or Personal Training session, please call the personal training hotline at 502-238-2736.
+If you would like to schedule Personal Training session, please call the personal training hotline at 502-238-2736.

 Sylvester Davis started personal training/strength and conditioning coaching in 2004.
 He is originally from Louisville and attended the University of Louisville where he graduated with a bachelor’s degree in Exercise Science and Sports Medicine in 2005.

 While at U of L, Sylvester worked as intern strength and conditioning coach for the football program.
 That experience, as well as several others in the fitness industry, helped Sylvester learn to teach the best exercise techniques to his clients.
 He has trained and worked with all sorts of people from various walks of life to help them achieve their fitness goals.

 When he is not working, he enjoys hanging with friends and family, traveling, outdoor activities and playing and watching sports among other activities.

 Collin Fitzsimmons started personal training in 2011.
 He has a Masters in Exercise Physiology, with a concentration in Strength and Conditioning, certified with the American College of Sports Medicine (ACSM) as a personal trainer, as well as a Level 1 certified FMS Trainer (Functional Movement Screen).

 Collin also works full-time for General Electric doing exercises with individuals who build refrigerators.
 Many of them do very repetitive motions throughout the day and it’s my job to assess and correct their muscle imbalances, increase mobility, enhance stability and overall wellness.
 He also teaches Boot Camp and TRX.

 Collin firmly believes that everyone at some point was able to move efficiently, but somewhere along the way, developed bad habits.
 Helping an individual to overcome those bad habits, develop proper ones and maintain those good habits is his ultimate goal.